TUW-GEO/ecmwf_models/CONTRIBUTING.rst

 Releases
 --------

-.. todo:: This section assumes you are using PyPI to publicly release your package.

-   If instead you are using a different/private package index, please update the instructions accordingly.

 If you are part of the group of maintainers you can release a new version of this package.
-Make sure all tests are passing on the master branch and the CHANGELOG.rst is up-to-date, with changes for the new version at the top.
+Make sure all tests are passing on the master branch and the `CHANGELOG.rst` file is up-to-date, with changes for the new version at the top.

-Then draft a new release on GitHub.
+Then draft a new release_ on GitHub.
 Create a version tag following the `v{MAJOR}.{MINOR}.{PATCH}` pattern.
 This will trigger a new build on GitHub and should push the packages to pypi after all tests have passed.